emrecaliskan/matic-docs/docs/maintain/validate/validator-staking-operations.md

 }
 ```

-This will display your address and public key for your validator node. **Note that this address must match with your signer address on Ethereum.**
+This will display your address and public key for your validator node.
+Note that **this address must match with your signer address on Ethereum**.

-### Show private key
+### **Show private key**

 This step is optional.

 On your validator node, check that the private key is correct.
 To check, run the following command **on the validator node**:

 ```sh
 heimdalld show-privatekey